Trump backs use of 'very safe' tear gas on crowd of migrants | New Country 923

-SAN DIEGO (AP) — President Donald Trump is strongly defending the U.S. use of tear gas at the Mexican border to repel a crowd of migrants that included angry rock-throwers but also barefoot, crying children.
+SAN DIEGO (AP) — President Donald Trump is strongly defending the U.S. use of tear gas at the Mexico border to repel a crowd of migrants that included angry rock-throwers and barefoot, crying children.

+On Tuesday, U.S. authorities lowered the number of arrests during the confrontation to 42 from 69.
+Rodney Scott, chief of the Border Patrol’s San Diego sector, said the initial count included some arrests in Mexico by Mexican authorities who reported 39 arrests.

+Scott also defended the agents’ decisions to fire tear gas into Mexico, saying they were being assaulted by “a hail of rocks.”

+“That has happened before and, if we are rocked, that would happen again tomorrow,” he told reporters.

-Critics denounced the border agents’ action as overkill, but Trump kept to a hard line.
+Critics denounced the action by border agents as overkill, but Trump kept to a hard line.

 “They were being rushed by some very tough people and they used tear gas,” Trump said Monday of the previous day’s encounter.
 “Here’s the bottom line: Nobody is coming into our country unless they come in legally.”

-Without offering evidence, he also claimed that some of the women are not really parents but are instead “grabbers” who steal children so they have a better chance of being granted asylum in the U.S.
+Without offering evidence, Trump claimed some of the women in Sunday’s confrontation are not parents but are instead “grabbers” who steal children so they have a better chance of being granted asylum in the U.S.

+The showdown at the San Diego-Tijuana border crossing has thrown into sharp relief two competing narratives about the caravan of migrants who hope to apply for asylum but have gotten stuck on the Mexico side of the border.

 The sheer size of the caravan makes it unusual.